vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 ```

 Next thing we are going to do is to add a VK_CHECK macro to the top of vk_engine.cpp .
-This will just immediately crash whenever a vulkan error is not handled, useful as errors are likely here.
+This will just immediately crash whenever a Vulkan error is not handled, useful as errors are likely here.

 ```cpp